kr-colab/locator/README.md

 ```

 # Plotting
-plot_locator.R is a command line script that plots maps of locator output.
+plot_locator.R is a command line script that plots maps of locator output, intended mostly for runs with multiple outputs (either windowed analyses, bootstraps, or jacknife replicates).
 Install the required packages by running
 ```Rscript scripts/install_R_packages.R```

 Cross-validation results and predicted locations can be plotted with